-Primary data on case studies will be collected by the consortium members.
-Both the D1.1 Data protocol and D2.1 Case study Strategic Plans elaborates per case study on the data that will be collected.
+Primary data on case studies has been collected by the consortium members.
+Both the D1.1 Data protocol and D2.1 Case study Strategic Plans elaborates per case study on the data that have been collected.

-Secondary data will be collected from multiple sources, including official databases, surveys, reports, scientific studies and other European projects and for multiple levels: European, national, regional and local.
+Secondary data are and will be collected from multiple sources, including official databases, surveys, reports, scientific studies and other European projects and for multiple levels: European, national, regional and local.

-The data origin will be reported in each deliverable.
-The use of existing data or the generation of new data will be clearly identified in each deliverable produced.
-The ethical clearance of all data, both new and existing, will be addressed by each work package leader and will be clearly reported upon.
+The data origin is and will be reported in each deliverable.
+The use of existing data or the generation of new data is and will be clearly identified in each deliverable produced.
+The ethical clearance of all data, both new and existing, is and will be addressed by each work package leader and will be clearly reported upon.

-The gathered data will be analysed or processed resulting into a set of deliverables and used in communication and dissemination activities.
+The gathered data is and will be analysed or processed resulting into a set of deliverables and used in communication and dissemination activities.

-All CHORIZO datasets must have a dataset PID, assigned by the data repository.
+All CHORIZO datasets have a dataset PID, assigned by the data repository.